benedekaibas/temperature-calculator/README.md

 between Fahrenheit and Celsius.

 The code has two stages:
-1. The code ask for user input and then makes the calculation
+1. The code ask for user input and then makes the calculation (main.py)
-2. The code knows the location you are at (it will take Meadville as the location, but then it can be changed) and makes the computation.
+2. The code knows the location you are at (it will take Meadville (weather.py) as the location, but then it can be changed) and makes the computation.

+#DESCRIPTION OF MAIN.PY

+mainp.py is a simple calculator that calculates the differences between Celsius and Fahrenheit (there will be an updated version) of it as well.

+#DESCRIPTION OF WEATHER.PY

+Weather.py is a simple program that gets information based on request from the internet and shows the information for the user.